MakeLord95/WebDev/Week_4/Journal-Self-Grading/Journal.md

 ### What Went Well and Lessons Learned

 All of the class activities went well.
-I was able to accomplish the goals set by the activities and I'm proud of myself and the progress I'm making.
+I was able to accomplish most of the goals set by the activities and I'm proud of myself and the progress I'm making.

 - Key Learning: